HARP-research-Inc/WordNetExplorer/README.md

 ## Examples

-### Example 1: Basic word exploration
+### Example 1: Basic interactive exploration
 ```bash
 python main.py car
 ```
-This will show a graph of relationships for "car" including vehicle types, car parts, etc.
+This will show an interactive graph of relationships for "car" including vehicle types, car parts, etc. Hover over nodes to see definitions.

 ### Example 2: Deep exploration with info
 ```bash